-No wonder Christ wept for them when he approached Jerusalem for the last time.
-The loss of the special relationship and God’s protection has had dire consequences for the remnant of Israel ever since.
+No wonder Christ wept for them when He approached Jerusalem for the last time.
+The loss of the special relationship and God’s protection has had dire consequences for the remnant of Israel that was Judah ever since.
 They have been persecuted from pillar to post and even today their tenuous foothold in the land they claim is still theirs has come with much suffering and blood.

 Speaking to an audience that included the chief priests and Pharisees Christ said, “Hear another parable: There was a certain householder, which planted a vineyard, and hedged it round about, and digged a winepress in it, and built a tower, and let it out to husbandmen, and went into a far country: And when the time of the fruit drew near, he sent his servants to the husbandmen, that they might receive the fruits of it.
 And the husbandmen took his servants, and beat one, and killed another, and stoned another.
 Again, he sent other servants more than the first: and they did unto them likewise.
 But last of all he sent unto them his son, saying, They will reverence my son.
 But when the husbandmen saw the son, they said among themselves, This is the heir; come, let us kill him, and let us seize on his inheritance.
 And they caught him, and cast him out of the vineyard, and slew him.”
 (Matthew 21:33-39).